 Our special thanks are to Regional and Sub Regional Officer of the concerned areas, for guidance during the sampling.
-The contribution of Shri V.M Motghare(Joint director APC) is appreciated.
+The contribution of Shri V. M Motghare (Joint director APC) and Mr. Sameer Hundlekar (Field officer) is appreciated.

 We would also like to extend our thanks to the concerned staff of Regional Hospitals, who has provided us the health data, which is the most important component of this revised concept of CEPI.